multisynq/react-together/website/src/pages/Documentation/multisynq-react.md

-# Croquet
+# Multisynq

-[Croquet](https://multisynq.io/docs/croquet/) is a framework that allows creating synchronized multi-user applications without writing any backend or network code.
+[Multisynq](https://multisynq.io/docs/client/) is a framework that allows creating synchronized multi-user applications without writing any backend or network code.
 It makes use of synchronizer servers to bounce events from one user to all users, ensuring event order and timing.

-React Together leverages Croquet to synchronize React applications.
+React Together leverages Multisynq to synchronize React applications.
-More specifically, it uses a thin wrapper for React, called `@croquet/react`, to maintain a synchronized state store, that is accessible via the React Together hooks.
+More specifically, it uses a thin wrapper for React, called `@multisynq/react`, to maintain a synchronized state store, that is accessible via the React Together hooks.

 However, certain applications require stronger consistency guarantees that currently cannot be implemented solely with React Together.
 Consider a game where multiple players move on a 2D board, and no two players can occupy the same square simultaneously.